Australia at the 1992 Summer Paralympics: Political context

 There was a great deal of controversy surrounding the 1992 Barcelona Paralympics, with much heated discussion taking place before the event.
 There had been considerations for a capitation fee to be charged to each of the athletes competing, however this was decided against and instead the INAS-FMH paid an overall capitation fee of US$10,000 to the ICC (International Coordinating Committee), which was very welcomed by the ICC treasurer.
 Furthermore, the medical treatment was offered for free for all athletes involved in the Summer Paralympics, and Michael Riding, the medical officer for the organising committee, was impressed.
 After visiting the medical facilities provided, he concluded that they were of a very high standard.

 On top of this, the ICC had to discuss and decide on the re-entry of South Africa to the international sporting fraternity.
 Whilst other organisations such as the IOC and the International Stoke Mandeville Games Federation had already agreed to re-submit South Africa, however the ICC had not yet considered this.
 There was certainly enough president for the ICC to allow this resubmission, however the Paralympic Planning Committee wanted to know whether they would be required to provide places for the South African Paralympic Athletes.
 This would have to be considered and agreed to by the international federations.

-Drugs and Doping
+Drugs and doping

 Although doping offences were prevalent during the Barcelona Paralympics, no Australian athletes were involved.

 Homecoming

-The athlete's were welcomed back with a ticker-tape parade down George St, Sydney, which was a wonderful boost for sports for athletes with a disability, helping to lift their profile.
+The athletes were welcomed back with a ticker-tape parade down George St, Sydney, which was a wonderful boost for sports for athletes with a disability, helping to lift their profile.
 The attention and interest they created back home, were a turning point for our sports.
 After the games all gold medalists were awarded an Order of Australia Medal.